-- 56. Identify the range of unique characteristics that contribute to the local context of the development. - 57.
-Any new development should respond to the unique characteristics in its surroundings and contribute to a cohesive streetscape. - 58.
-New buildings should ensure that any visual links to unique and/or prominent features in the surrounding environment will be retained where practical. - 59.
-If developing adjacent to a heritage building, consideration should be given to: - a. aligning the setback from the street with the adjacent building; - b. relating the scale of the development to the scale of the adjacent building; - c. relating the form and facade treatment to those of the adjacent building; and - d. placement and size of windows. - 60.
-If developing near a to a site or area of significance to Māori, consideration should be given to: - a. minimising the degree to which the development overlooks the site or area; - b. minimising the obstruction of existing views between the site or area of significance and surrounding maunga.
+- 55. Identify the range of unique characteristics that contribute to the local context of the development. - 56.
+Any new development should respond to the unique characteristics in its surroundings and [ contribute to a cohesive streetscape. - 57.
+New buildings should ensure that any visual links to unique and/or prominent features in the surrounding environment will be retained where practical. - 58.
+If developing adjacent to a heritage building, consideration should be given to: - a. aligning the setback from the street with the adjacent building; - b. relating the scale of the development to the scale of the adjacent building; - c. relating the form and facade treatment to those of the adjacent building; and - d. placement and size of windows.